Rails Caching: Speed Up Your App with Fragment and Russian Doll

 <% end %>

 Action caching stores the entire output of an action.
-It’s useful for pages that don’t need per-user customization.
+It is useful for pages that do not need per-user customization.
+The cached response skips the view rendering layer entirely, which can cut response times by a large margin for expensive template hierarchies.

 class ProductsController < ApplicationController